Choosing the Best Dental Plan for Your Family

 Not all insurance plans cover all dental procedures.
 Most plans use a three-tiered system.

-- Preventative: These services include all of your cleanings and dental exams.
+- Preventative: These services include your cleanings, x-rays, and dental exams.
 A typical plan allows for two visits per year.

-- Basic: An expansion of a preventative plan to include coverage for fillings, x-rays and other common dental procedures is known as basic coverage.
+- Basic: An expansion of a preventative plan to include coverage for fillings and other common dental procedures is known as basic coverage.
 Almost everyone that uses a preventative dental plan will benefit from the additional coverage of a basic plan.

 - Major: For the most expensive dental procedures, you need major dental coverage.
 This tier includes services such as root canals, crowns, and dentures.
 A major dental plan does offer the highest level of coverage, but it’s often not the right choice for families who don’t expect to need major services in the next year or two.